vrizo/woocommerce-featured-then-random-sorting/README.md

 Maintained by [me](https://www.upwork.com/freelancers/~019842b9db9697a094).

-It works perfectly with WooCommerce >2.3.
+It works perfectly with WooCommerce v.
+2.3 and newer.

-It is available in English :en: and Russian :ru:.
+It is available in English :gb:/:us: and Russian :ru:.

 ## Wordpress Plugin Directory
 * Not yet